Office Properties Income Trust (NASDAQ:OPI) Updates Q4 2022 Earnings Guidance

-Office Properties Income Trust (NASDAQ:OPI – Get Rating) updated its fourth quarter 2022 earnings guidance on Sunday.
-The company provided earnings per share (EPS) guidance of $1.08-$1.10 for the period, compared to the consensus estimate of $1.14.
+Office Properties Income Trust (NASDAQ:OPI – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Sunday morning.
+The company provided earnings per share guidance of $1.08-$1.10 for the period, compared to the consensus earnings per share estimate of $1.14.
 The company issued revenue guidance of -.
 Office Properties Income Trust also updated its FY 2022 guidance to $4.71-$4.73 EPS.

 Office Properties Income Trust Dividend Announcement